-When I was in seminary I read a little booklet On the Character of a True Theologian by the Dutch Reformed theologian Herman Witsius.
-The faculty at RBC recently read it together.
+When I was in seminary, I read a little booklet, On the Character of a True Theologian by Dutch Reformed theologian Herman Witsius.
+The faculty members at RBC recently read it together.
 We commend it to you as a concise summary of what it means to be a theologian.

 The point of the lecture is to outline the traits of a true theologian (vero theologo).
 “By theologian,” he explains, “I mean one who, imbued with a substantial knowledge of divine things derived from the teaching of God Himself, declares and extols, not in words only, but by the whole course of his life, the wonderful excellencies of God and thus lives entirely for His glory.”
 These comments have clear biblical warrant.
 As the Apostle Paul might put it, a theologian must watch his life and doctrine (1 Tim.
 4:16).
 For the remainder of the essay, Witsius sketches a portrait of the theologian as a student, a teacher, and a Christian.
 Of course, these three go together.
 “For no one teaches well unless he has first learned well; no one learns well unless he learns in order to teach.
 And both learning and teaching are vain and unprofitable unless accompanied by practice.”
 Let’s look briefly at each of these points.